 This weekend it’s Chinese New Year, a great opportunity to mix up your schedule and provide the kids with some insight into a completely different culture.

 This year it’s the turn of the Dog, and those born into it are known to be trustworthy, popular in social circles, loyal and honest.
 Just like this article.

 If you’re born in a Dog year, you don’t need me to tell you that you’ll need to spend the year avoiding the number one and the Southeast (watch out for Canterbury) and focusing on the number seven and the colour blue.

 With that in mind, let’s take a look at some great ways to teach your children about the festivities.

 You can start by explaining a little about China to the children; use visual aids to point China out on a map and you can tell them they’re looking at the most populated country in the world!
 If you can get a hold of a few chinese children’s books, they could be a fun addition to your story time.
 Here’s one or two that focus specifically on Chinese New Year – time to raid those bookshelves!

-Do a little research on the different personalities of the Fire Rooster, this can be an engaging way to talk to the kids about how to socialise and interact with the other children, working on those all important social skills.
+Do a little research on the different personalities of the Dog, this can be an engaging way to talk to the kids about how to socialise and interact with the other children, working on those all important social skills.

 2. Guess the animal